Your Ultimate Guide to the MD 102 Certification

 Managing and Protecting Devices (30-35%)

-- Configuring endpoint security: This is where you'll set up powerful antivirus policies using Microsoft Defender for Endpoint, manage robust disk encryption with BitLocker, and configure granular firewalls to shield devices from a broad spectrum of cyber threats.
+- Configuring endpoint security: Set up antivirus policies with Microsoft Defender for Endpoint.
+You will also manage BitLocker disk encryption and set up firewalls.
+These tools protect devices from a wide range of cyber threats.

 Reflection Prompt: How do the MD-102 concepts of device configuration and compliance align with ITIL's focus on service operation and continual service improvement?
 Think about how automated policy enforcement minimizes service disruptions and enhances security.